stlgithub/dataportfolio/PowerBI/PowerBI_3/README.md

 ### 3. Dashboard elements

-Afterwards, I added the rest of the visualisations on the dasboard; the column chart, the linechart with a trendline, and the slicer to select the desired range of years.
+I created the rest of the visualisations seen on the dasboard; the column chart, the linechart with a trendline, and the slicer to select the desired range of years.

 ![Completed image of the Conference Page](https://github.com/stlgithub/dataportfolio/blob/main/PowerBI/PowerBI_3/Project3.png)